fanai-inc/redux-request-middleware/README.md

 The config for axios can be either an object representing a single request, or alternatively it can be an array of config objects which internally calls `axios.all()` and resolves with an array of values similar to `Promise.all()`.

-Each configured lifecycle, e.g. PENDING, SETTLED, FULFILLED, REJECTED, is expected to return a flux standard action so a `type` property is required.
+Each configured lifecycle, e.g. PENDING, SETTLED, FULFILLED, REJECTED, CANCELLED, is expected to return a flux standard action so a `type` property is required.
 The `payload` is simply the data you want to be dispatched just like any other action in your application.
 If a function is provided for the `payload` then that function will receive the `response` of the async request, the original dispatched `action`, and `state` which comes from Redux's `getState()` method.
 You can optionally use these to build the payload that is dispatched at each stage in the respective lifecycle for the request that was made, therefore allowing your payloads to be dynamically built.

 _Note:_ The `SETTLED` lifecycle functions similar to `Promise.finally() and will receive the error or the response depending on which is returned by axios`.